About Biogen Inc.

-Avonex is marketed through Biogen's direct sales force to specialist physicians and hospitals in North America, Europe, and select other countries around the globe.
+Biogen's direct sales force focuses on specialist physicians in private and at major medical centers.
 The company also handles global marketing efforts for Tysabri.
-Genentech handles sales and marketing duties for Rituxan, while marketing duties for Fampyra are split with Acorda (Biogen sells the drug in Europe and Canada).
+Roche Group and its sublicenses handles sales and marketing duties for Rituxan, while marketing duties for Fampyra are split with Acorda.
+(Biogen sells the drug in Europe.)

-Biogen is the industry leader in multiple sclerosis treatments, and in Europe it has a strong business in biosimilars (Benepali, a biosimilar version of Enbrel, and Flixabi, a biosimilar of Remicade).
-It launched four new therapies during 2016, and the approval of spinal muscular atrophy treatment Spinraza that year should provide the company with its next blockbuster.
+Biogen is the industry leader in multiple sclerosis treatments, and it has a strong biosimilars business in Europe, where it sells Benepali, a biosimilar version of Enbrel, and Flixabi, a biosimilar of Remicade.
+In 2019, Biogen released Vumerity, an oral therapy for relapsing MS. The treatment was developed in collaboration with Alkermes.

 Mergers and Acquisitions

 Biogen has expanded its operations through purchases of drug development firms as well as by purchasing commercialized and development-stage drugs.

 In early 2020, Biogen entered into an agreement to acquire Pfizer Inc. for $75 million.
 Pfizer is a New York-based company that develops potential treatment of patients with behavioral and neurological symptoms across various psychiatric and neurological diseases.
 The company plans to further develop the treatment that is highly complementary to its existing pipeline of potential disease-modifying therapies such as Alzheimer's and Parkinson's disease.

 In early 2019 the company struck a deal to buy London-based gene therapy startup Nightstar Therapeutics for $800 million.
 Nightstar is focused on treatments for inherited retinal disorders.
 Biogen is increasingly investing in the ophthalmology field.